Tags

 My encounter with pelican Gruyo at the Wildlife Rescue Center, Stara Zagora © Tatyana Garkavaya

-Why adopt birds?
+Why adopt wild birds?

 an owl